 - You will now see the server admin password and an admin token.
 Remember or write down the server admin password and copy the admin token.
 With the admin token you can get admin permissions on your TeamSpeak 3 server within the client.
 Connect to your TeamSpeak 3 server and click "Permissions" -> "Use Privilege Key" in the top menu of your TeamSpeak 3 client.
 The server admin password is needed if you, for example, also want to install a TeamSpeak 3 web interface.

 - Your TeamSpeak 3 server is now ready to use.
 You can start and stop it at any time.
-Just log in to your root server or VPS/vServer as the TeamSpeak 3 user (either directly at the SSH login in PuTTY or with the command
+Just log in as the TeamSpeak 3 user by executing the command

-su ts3).
-Then go to the TeamSpeak 3 directory (using the command
+su ts3, go to the TeamSpeak 3 directory using the command